Linux SSH MFA

 Overview

-1Kosmos BlockID Login for Linux integrates with the Pluggable Authentication Module (PAM) to enable SSH login on Linux systems.
+1Kosmos Login for Linux integrates with the Pluggable Authentication Module (PAM) to enable SSH login on Linux systems.
 It offers both standalone authentication and 2FA/MFA options, supporting various methods like PUSH Notification, TOTP, OTP via Email, OTP via SMS, and Password.

 Supported Authentication methods